Towards Generalising Neural Implicit Representations: Tasks

 Neural implicit representations attempt to estimate the function describing the surface of a given object.
-A common formulation is to map from a point, $\mathbf{p}\in\rthree$, in space to the smallest signed distance between the point and the outer face of a surface, \ie a SDF.
-This gives rise to an expression\cite{park2019deepsdf, xu2019disn} of the form
+A common formulation is to map from a point in space, $\mathbf{p}\in\rthree$, to the smallest signed distance between the point and the outer face of a surface, \ie a SDF.
+This gives rise to an expression\cite{park2019deepsdf, xu2019disn} of the form $s: \rthree \rightarrow \mathbb{R}$.
 Another common formulation is to estimate the probability that a given point lies within the object (\ie probability of occupancy), rather than regressing the SDF directly.
-This gives a function\cite{mescheder2019occupancy} of the form
+This gives a function\cite{mescheder2019occupancy} of the form $o: \rthree \rightarrow \{0,1\}$.
+However, we note the following relationship